 The stage management fellowship provides a unique opportunity to learn all aspects of the work of Actors Equity Association (AEA) stage managers.
 Beginning with attendance at production meetings, the fellow takes part in the rehearsal process, technical rehearsals, and in many instances will stay with a production through the completion of the run.
 This demanding fellowship involves the fellow in every facet of the production.
 Computer and word processing skills are an asset.

 How to apply

-Applications are accepted no earlier than January 1 and ALL materials must be received by April 1 for positions beginning the following August.
+Applications are accepted no earlier than January 1 and ALL materials must be received by April 1 for positions generally beginning the following July 15.
 Telephone and personal interviews are generally held in late April and early May.
 Additional interviews will be held if openings occur during the season.
 Please send all application materials in ONE email or ONE envelope, if possible.